bryanwalsh220/bryanwalsh220/README.md

 - 📫 How to reach me **bryanwalsh220@gmail.com**

-- ⚡ Fun fact **I love to cook, explore the great outdoors and build things with my hands!**
+- ⚡ Fun fact **I love to cook, explore the great outdoors, and build things with my hands!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">